probcomp/Gen.jl/docs/src/ref/distributions.md

 ## Creating New Distributions via the Distributions DSL

-In addition to using the above built-in distributions, and to defining subtypes of `Gen.Distribution` in plain Julia, you may combine existing distributions to create new ones using the `@dist` DSL.
+In addition to using the above built-in distributions, and to defining subtypes of `Gen.Distribution` in plain Julia, you may apply deterministic transformations to existing distributions and thereby create new ones, using the `@dist` DSL.
 The syntax for this DSL is

 ```julia
 @dist name(arg1, arg2, ..., argN) = body